Making martech work for good: A guide for fundraisers and charity marketers

 Key takeaways

-• Prep your wish list: Prioritise features that align with your immediate goals
+• Define your wish list: Prioritise features that align with immediate and future goals.